touchHLE/touchHLE/README.md

 The goal of this project is to run games from the early days of iOS:

-* Currently: iPhone and iPod touch apps for iPhone OS 2.x and iPhone OS 3.0. (iPhone OS 3.0 support is a recent addition and is not in a release yet.)
+* Currently: iPhone and iPod touch apps for iPhone OS 2.x and iPhone OS 3.0.
 * Longer term: iPhone OS 3.1, iPad apps (iPhone OS 3.2), iOS 4.x, …
 * [Never](https://github.com/touchHLE/touchHLE/issues/181#issuecomment-1777098259): 64-bit iOS.